 Certification

 The cultural district certification process, managed by the California Arts Council, is the core of the California Cultural Districts program.
 It began in 2017 with a two-year pilot.
-This initial group was selected through an open application process, and plays a critical role in ensuring, through their feedback and experience, that the full program, once launched, is accessible and supportive.
-And that it works for various types of cultural centers, in a wide variety of urban, suburban and rural settings.
+This initial group was selected through an open application process, and plays a critical role in ensuring, through their feedback and experience, that the full program is accessible, supportive, and works for various types of cultural centers, in a wide variety of urban, suburban and rural settings.

 District Benefits

-It is expected that the pilot cohort of certified cultural districts receive an array of benefits that will include the following:
+The cohort of certified cultural districts receive an array of benefits that include the following:

-• Official state certification – each district will enter into a memorandum of understanding (MOU) with the CAC certifying state designation as a cultural district for a period of five years and granting the district the right to use the state cultural district brand in its marketing
+Official state certification – each district enters into a memorandum of understanding (MOU) with the CAC certifying state designation as a cultural district for a period of five years and granting the district the right to use the state cultural district brand in its marketing

-An initial cohort of 14 districts was selected through an open application process.
-Applications were solicited in early 2017 with the goal of identifying a small well rounded group of communities that are diverse in make-up, geography and purpose, and that represent the many possible manifestations of cultural districts present in California.
+An cohort of 10 districts will be selected through an open application process.
+Applications will open May 27, 2025, with the goal of identifying a well-rounded group of communities that are diverse in make-up, geography and purpose, and that represent the many possible manifestations of cultural districts present in California.

 CONTEXT